Sustainability | Meals on Wheels People

 • PGE Drive Change Fund grant fully funded purchase of electric refrigerated cargo van and Nissan LEAF for Meals 4 Kids program (2021)

-• Partnership with James Recycling to recycle all hard to recycle items like cling wrap at the Central Kitchen (2022)
+• Partnership with James Recycling to recycle all hard-to-recycle items like cling wrap at the Central Kitchen (2022)

-• Solar panels and battery project funded by PCEF in 2022 – to be installed summer 2023
+• Solar panels and battery project funded by PCEF in 2022 (2023)

 • Free sale for employees and community of used office equipment and supplies, organizational schwag, leftover event supplies (ongoing)

-• Solar panels and battery storage in design and permit phase at new 4035 SE 82nd Ave site (construction 2023-2025)
+• Solar panels and battery storage in design and permit phase at new 4035 SE 82nd Ave. site (construction 2023-2025)

-• Complete energy efficient building practices and equipment in partnership with Oregon Energy Trust at new 4035 SE 82nd Ave site (construction 2023-2025)
+• Complete energy efficient building practices and equipment in partnership with Oregon Energy Trust at new 4035 SE 82nd Ave. site (construction 2023-2025)

-• (4) EV chargers planned for new 4035 SE 82nd Ave site for staff and community (construction 2023-2025)
+• (4) EV chargers for new 4035 SE 82nd Ave. site for staff and community (2024)

 • Oregon Business 100 Best Green Workplaces in Oregon (2022 and 2023)